balthz/cats-effect/docs/thread-model.md

 ### Blocking

-CE3 has a builtin `blocking` which will shift execution to an internal blocking threadpool and shift it back afterwards using `Async`.
+CE3 has a builtin `blocking`, which remembers the current threadpoool, shifts execution to an internal blocking threadpool, and afterwards shifts it back using `Async` to the remembered pool.

 This means that we can simply write
 ```scala